dhavalantala/chatbot/README.md

 - This project is one kind of chatbot which serves to new users of Technical Campus of Deggendorf Cham.

-- We have built this application on python, deep learning for backend and flask framework for frontend usability.
+- I have built this application on python, deep learning for backend and flask framework for frontend usability.

 ## Installation